JuliaPhysics/BeamletOptics.jl/README.md

     * fixed typo in reflection calculation
 - [ ] @code_warntype for interact(Lens, Beam)
 - [ ] change names for functions that return matrices
+- [x] functor version of Möller-Trumbore alg. is FUBAR

 ## Comments